mom-ocean/MOM5/doc/web/user_guide.md

 Sample MOM model output data files are available at GFDL ftp site.
 Output files are classified into three subdirectories:

-* ascii: the description of the setup of the run and verbose comments printed out during the run.
+* `ascii/`: the description of the setup of the run and verbose comments printed out during the run.
-* restart: the model fields necessary to initialize future runs of the model.
+* `restart/`: the model fields necessary to initialize future runs of the model.
-* history: output of the model, both averaged over specified time intervals and snapshots.
+* `history/: output of the model, both averaged over specified time intervals and snapshots.

 Note that these output files are compressed using tar.
 All .tar files should be decompressed for viewing.
 The decompress command is:

     tar -xvf filename.tar